Sundar2k4/Smart-Traffic-System/README.md

 This project handles the traffic signal system by dynamically adjusting the signal timings based on the traffic amount in each direction.
 It uses a **priority queue** structure to manage the priority of each direction, ensuring that the busiest routes get the green light first.
 The design is aimed at improving traffic flow efficiency and avoiding congestion.

+## Live Demo

+You can access the live demo of the Traffic Signal Management System [HERE](https://smart-traffic-system.netlify.app/).

 ## Problem Statement

 This interface is built upon a problem statement to implement **deadlock avoidance**.
 I perceived the traffic situation to be a pseudo-deadlock scenario, where multiple directions compete for green light access without any proper synchronization.
 Hence, this system uses deadlock prevention strategies by giving priority to high-traffic routes while ensuring fairness to avoid situations resembling a deadlock.